-I am a game developer and the creator of Core Decay, which I am developing together with 3D Realms.
-I also run Tree of Souls, one of the largest independent James Cameron’s Avatar communities on the web.
-Here I share my thoughts on game development, philosophy, and free software — feel free to reach out through Mastodon, Matrix, or email.
+I am a game developer and the creator of Core Decay.
+Here I share my thoughts on game development, philosophy, and free software — feel free to reach out through Matrix or email.

 Biography